 Is it a good idea for students to study a humanities subject at university?

 Yes, I think it gives balance to a potentially narrow curriculum.
-I majored in Geography as I have always been interested in the world around me, but the skills and knowledge I learnt are more far reaching than the course offered.
-I would encourage students to look carefully at the options open to them at university as the opportunities these days are wider than they have ever been.
+I majored in Geography as I have always been interested in the world around me, but the skills and knowledge I learnt are more far-reaching than the course offered.
+I encourage students to look carefully at the options available to them at university, as the opportunities these days are wider than they have ever been.

 What part of teaching children, as an educator, are you most passionate about?

 Making teaching fun!
-For children to fully achieve their potential they need to feel happy and secure in school.
-As a teacher I feel passionate that this is my role.
-Children must feel confident in their classroom, feel able to contribute to their own learning and ask questions about what they are being taught.
-All whilst enjoying themselves!
+For children to fully achieve their potential, they need to feel happy and secure in school.
+As a teacher, I feel passionate about this.
+Children must feel confident in the classroom, that they can contribute to their learning and ask questions about what they are being taught.
+All while enjoying themselves!

-I have seen Mount Everest, close up, on three separate occasions.
+I have seen Mount Everest, close up and on three separate occasions.